Last Updated on April 19, 2023

-Dachshunds (Doxies) are known for their vibrant personalities, boundless energy, and adorable sausage-like shape.
+Dachshunds (Doxies or Wieners) are known for their vibrant personalities, boundless energy, and adorable sausage-like shape.

-These small dogs are sought over throughout the world as companion dogs no matter the size of your home or family.
+These small dogs are sought over throughout the world as companion pets no matter the size of your home or family.

-But as they are in relatively high demand, Dachshunds can fetch quite the price tag.
+But as they are in relatively high demand, they can fetch quite the price tag.

 How Much is a Standard Dachshund?

-The average price of a Standard Dachshund puppy is between $500 and $1000, although many factors influence the cost of your dog.
+The average price of a Standard Dachshund puppy is between $500 and $1000, although many factors influence the cost of your pup.

-However, Dachshunds can cost significantly more than this during their lifetime when considering the various expenses that owning a dog incurs.
+However, they can cost significantly more than this during their lifetime when considering the various expenses that owning a dog incurs.

 These can include medical expenses, puppy training, food, toys, accessories, etc.

-Should You Buy a Dachshund Puppy or an Older Doxie?
+Should You Buy a Puppy or an Older Doxie?

 If you’re looking for a Dachshund puppy, you may find one available to purchase at a breeder, or you might be in luck and find one available for rescue at a shelter.

-However, as puppies are in high demand and older Dachshunds are less desirable than young dogs, the dogs at rescue centers are generally older.
+However, as puppies are in high demand and older Dachshunds are less desirable than young pups, the dogs at rescue centers are generally older.

 If you plan to adopt an older Dachshund, you need to consider that you may be adopting some expensive health problems or even behavioral issues that could require much time, effort, and energy to sort out.